bcantoni/vagrant-cassandra/1.Base/README.md

 ## 1.Base Template

 This is a base Vagrant template that starts with only Java pre-installed.
-Follow the instructions below to try a couple different ways of installing Cassandra and DataStax.
+Follow the instructions below to try a couple different ways of installing Apache Cassandra and DataStax Enterprise.

 ## Instructions